BrightOlawale/GolangPractice/README.md

 ## 0xPointers
 - Understanding Pointers in Golang, how they affect the memory, how to use them and how to get the address of a variable

+## 0xStructs
+- Getting familiar with Structs in Golang, defining them and how capitalizing a struct field makes it public

+## 0xSlices
+- Using slices and how it is different from Arrays, how to append to a slice and how to delete from a slice

+## 0xSwitchCase
+- Working with switch case in Golang, how to use it and how to use it with a condition

+## 0xIfele
+- Working with if else in Golang, how to use it and how to use it with a condition